 Campus Residential – Providing a Safe Haven

-Our Campus Residential Program provides short term (7 to 8 months) stabilization for abused and at-risk boys who typically come to us after numerous unsuccessful placements in the foster care system.
-We provide a structured, secure and therapeutic environment 24 hours a day as the boys work towards permanent placement.
+Our Campus Residential Program provides short term (6 to 9 months) stabilization for abused and at-risk boys and girls who typically come to us after numerous unsuccessful placements in the foster care system.
+We provide a structured, secure and therapeutic environment 24 hours a day as youth work towards permanent placements.

-We have two cottages on campus that can serve a total of 30 boys.
-Both are structured to mimic a normal, family-like home environment.
-Our staff and kids eat all meals together over a shared table in a dining room.
-The boys have their own rooms, or they share a room with another boy when appropriate.
+We have two cottages on campus that can serve a total of 36 boys, and one cottage that can serve up to 10 girls.
+These cottages are structured to mimic a family-like home environment.
+Our staff and residents eat all meals together over a shared table in a dining room.
+The residents have their own rooms, or share rooms when appropriate.
 For many, this is the most stable family experience they have ever had.

-At Boys and Girls Haven, we believe there is no such thing as a bad kid; there are only bad behaviors that have been learned through years of abuse, neglect and mistreatment.
-Our therapists focus on teaching appropriate behaviors and responses, offering our kids a positive replacement for their bad choices.
+At Boys and Girls Haven, we believe there is no such thing as a bad child; there are only behaviors that have developed in response to years of abuse, neglect and mistreatment.
+Our staff teach appropriate behaviors and utilize a trauma-informed approach.
+We strive to help children heal by offering a structured but nurturing environment.
 Our approach is effective – we are known statewide for our success with the hardest to place kids.